Friedrich Nietzsche wrote that:

 If you would like to request my assistance in your efforts to accomplish your meditation goals, feel free to contact me any time to schedule a personal, one on one consultation (on a sliding scale fee basis: so you only pay what you can afford) and I'll be happy to work with you.

-If you would prefer to learn on your own, you may want to consider exploring the following links to some books that may be able to help you more fully comprehend how hueman minds function, how you can more effectively cultivate meditative states of consciousness, and how you can more easily retain your psychological autonomy in a world that seems to increasingly demand nothing from us but absolute (and total)conformity:
+If you would prefer to learn on your own, you may want to consider exploring the following books that may be able to help you more fully comprehend how hueman minds function, how you can more effectively cultivate meditative states of consciousness, and how you can more easily retain your psychological autonomy in a world that seems to increasingly demand nothing from us but absolute (and total) conformity:

 by: Lao Tsuh